Research

 Working Papers

 Currently Under Review.
+Winner of the 2022 EGEN Award.
 Presented at APSA 2022, EGEN 2022, Peace Science 2022, ISA 2023, PRIO Workshop on Justice During Armed Conflicts, and University of Amsterdam.

-Winner of 2021 Roberta S. Sigel Best Paper Award, Women and Politics Program, Rutgers University.
-Presented at ISA 2021.
+Currently Under Review.
+Winner of the 2021 Roberta S. Sigel Best Paper Award, Women and Politics Program, Rutgers University.
+Presented at ISA 2021 and EGEN Cornell 2023.

 Other Work Published